How to Find Musical Theatre Auditions in 2026

 6. Social Media + Local Theatre Websites

-Sometimes the best auditions are hidden in plain sight:
+Sometimes auditions are hidden in plain sight:

 Casting director’s Instagram page used to post musical theatre audition calls, showcasing how performers can find opportunities through social media.